-- G Family audience PG Parental guidance - PG-13 Special parental guidance for children 13 and under - R Children 17 and under admitted only with parents - 1.
-In grades Pre-K through grade 5, no videotapes other than G or PG1 may be shown. - 2.
-In grades 6 and 7, no videotapes other than G or PG1 may be shown. - 3.
-In grade 8, no videotapes other than G, PG, or PG-132 may be shown. - 4.
-In grades 9 through 12, no videotapes other than G, PG, or PG-13 may be shown - 5.
-R rated films or videos or any portion of such will not be shown or utilized in classroom presentations in USD 261
+G Family audience PG Parental guidance

+PG-13 Special parental guidance for children 13 and under R Children 17 and under admitted only with parents

+- 1. In grades Pre-School through grade 5, no videotapes other than G may be shown. - 2.
+In grades 6 and 7, no videotapes other than G may be shown. - 3.
+PG videos require administrative approval and custodial notification prior to a viewing by students. - 4.
+In grade 8, no videotapes other than G, PG, or PG-13 may be shown.
+PG videos require custodial notification prior to a viewing by students.
+PG-13 tapes require both administrative approval and prior written lawful custodial permission.
+Students not in possession or presenting a lawful custodial permission form shall be afforded the opportunity to complete an alternative assignment that is fair and equitable to the assignment opted. - 5.
+In grades 9 through 12, no videotapes other than G, PG, or PG-13 may be shown.
+PG videos require custodial notification prior to viewing by students.
+PG-13 tapes require administrative approval and custodial notification. - 6.
+R rated films or videos or any portion of such will not be shown or utilized in classroom presentations in USD 261.